Classification of finite-time blow-up mechanisms for the incompressible free-boundary Euler equations with surface tension: Tailored auxiliary results

 Similarly, for a vector field $F=\Paren{F^1,F^2,F^3}$, the tangential gradient and the tangential divergence are defined by

 The $\Paren{i,j}$-th component of the tangential gradient (with $i, j\in \{1, 2, 3\}$) is given by

 With these notations, the mean curvature of $\parOmega_t$ is expressed as

-Furthermore, fix a point $x\in\parOmega_t$, and let $X,Y\in T_x\parOmega_t$.
+Furthermore, fix a point $x\in\parOmega_t$, and let $X,Y\in T_x\Paren{\parOmega_t}$, where $T_x\Paren{\parOmega_t}$ denotes the tangent space to $\parOmega_t$ at $x$.
 The second fundamental form is defined by\footnote{The second fundamental form, when defined via the shape operator, typically depends on the choice of orientation \cite[Section 5.2]{Tu2017}, and a minus sign may be included accordingly.
 We have chosen not to include the minus sign.}

 Since $X\cdot\normal=0$, it follows that

 where $i, j, l \in \{1, 2, 3\}$ and $\sff$ is defined by the tangential gradient of $\normal$:

 Following the convention in \cite{Fusco2020}, we refer to the matrix $\sff$ as the second fundamental form.